seinecle/blog/_posts/2025-08-06-three-impacts-of-genAI-on-software-applications.md

 Gemini 2.5 consistently found this reference among 860,00 tokens.<br><br><a href="https://bsky.app/profile/did:plc:flxq4uyjfotciovpw3x3fxnu/post/3lokji4dwpc2z?ref_src=embed">[image or embed]</a></p>&mdash; Ethan Mollick (<a href="https://bsky.app/profile/did:plc:flxq4uyjfotciovpw3x3fxnu?ref_src=embed">@emollick.bsky.social</a>) <a href="https://bsky.app/profile/did:plc:flxq4uyjfotciovpw3x3fxnu/post/3lokji4dwpc2z?ref_src=embed">7 mai 2025 à 06:06</a></blockquote>

--> in my honest opinion, Ethan Mollick's experiment suggests that for a wide range of "find the needle in the haystak" kind of tasks, LLMs are already unique in the value they can deliver.
+-> in my honest opinion, Ethan Mollick's experiment suggests that for a wide range of "find the needle in the haystack" kind of tasks, LLMs are already unique in the value they can deliver.

 That is of concern to software relying on any domains of information retrieval in some capacity: search engines, natural language processing, database management, data preparation, document processing, data visualization, and more.